Andreas-Theodoridis/oci-focus-reports/Install_Details.md

 Client ID or Username -> Client ID
 Client Secret or Password -> secret

+Edit Page 1, Page Item P1_CURRENCY and modify its default value from USD to the desired default currency (EUR as an example)

 Run below script for initial load:
 /home/opc/oci-focus-reports/other_scripts/initial_load.sh